Core Aeration Service in Atlanta

 Should the cores that remain on the turf be removed?

-Is there any better time of year to have the lawn core aeration?
+When is the best time of year to schedule core aeration?

 Will core aeration result in crabgrass or weeds appearing?